metas-mk/100-days-of-code/r2-log.md

 - when using react-router-dom the Route component automatically adds a bunch of props that can be used for the navigation

 > With React-Router, each component needs to be designed to work in isolation.
 That means each component has to fetch its own data!

+- one shall not assume that data might have already been loaded somehwere in the application.